graphql/graphql-spec/spec/Section 5 -- Validation.md

 ##### Object Spreads In Abstract Scope

-Union or interface spreads can be used within the context of an object type fragment or interface type fragment, but only if the type is one of the possible types of that interface or union.
+Union or interface spreads can be used within the context of an object type fragment, but only if the object type is one of the possible types of that interface or union.

 For example, the following fragments are valid: